teleject/talkingafter.com/src/posts/lion-king-2019.md

 Lion King (2019) a good movie because it was paint by numbers over a great movie, Lion King (1994).

-Only thing missing is a Save Ferris GoFundMe drive for Matthew Broderick's contribution.
+Only thing missing is a Save Ferris GoFundMe drive for finding Matthew Broderick's contribution in the new version.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7TavVZMewpY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>